me2d09/silicon/README.md

 ## Technical details and file description

 There is a Jupyter notebook [silicon.ipynb](https://github.com/me2d09/silicon/blob/main/silicon.ipynb) containing all the data evaluation.
 If you run it, it will generate all figures used in [latex manuscript](https://github.com/me2d09/silicon/blob/main/main.tex).
 IPython notebook also tries to download original data from [data.ill.fr][1] server.
-However this can fail and there copy of the data is placed in rawdata folder.
-Detailed description of the analysis is int he notebook and/or in the paper itself.
+However this can fail and therefore copy of the data is placed in `rawdata/` folder.
+Detailed description of the analysis is in the notebook and/or in the paper itself.

 ## File description